 All students must be able to demonstrate financial ability to pay for at least one year of academic and living expenses before being issued an I-20.
 These financial documents will also be required at the U.S. Embassy or Consulate when you apply for your visa.
 All financial documents must show available funds and must be dated within the past three months in order to be considered valid.
 Appropriate documents reflecting financial ability include, but are not limited to, the following:

-The total amount international students will need to demonstrate on their financial documents for Academic Year 2009-2010 is $53,518.
-This amount is projected based on current economic conditions and includes estimated costs for room and board, books, health insurance, transportation, and mandatory fees.
+Example case: The Costs Guide for International Students indicates that the total amount international students needed to demonstrate on their financial documents for Academic Year 2016-2017 was $61,410.
+The total amount each year is projected based on current economic conditions and includes estimated costs for room and board, books, health insurance, transportation, and mandatory fees.
 An increase of 5-7% for each succeeding academic year should be anticipated.

 Merit-based financial aid is available to international students with outstanding academic achievement.
 These awards are highly competitive and only a small number of students receive them every year.
 To apply, just make sure that all of your required application materials are received by the SIS graduate admissions office by January 15.
 There is no separate application for merit-based aid.